Internet-of-People/core-control/README.md

 In 2.6.10 we made three breaking changes.

-1. We only have a master branch now
+1. You only have to use the `master` branch from now.
+The `develop` branch is for development only and contains changes that might ruin your live production.
 2. You need to prepend the `ccontrol` with a `NETWORK` environment set.
 See in the next section.

 ### How to Upgrade from 2.5.19 to 2.6.10